mysteriumnetwork/documentation/content/developers/node.md

 ```bash
 git clone https://github.com/YOUR_GITHUB_USERNAME/node.git
 ```
-Make sure you've read our [Environment setup](/developers/) guide and you have [Mage](https://github.com/magefile/mage) installed as it will come in handy going further.
+Make sure you've read our [environment setup](/developers/) guide and you have [Mage](/developers/#mage---golangs-task-automation-tool) installed as it will come in handy going further.

 ### Building